 In order to do this cookie, you will have to make the dough yourself.
 I figured, if one can knead dough, then the opportunities in the world of cooking get extremely wide…

 200 gr walnuts

-1 table spoon vanilla (this is not necessary, it just gives some nice smell, so feel free to use it or not)
+1 tsp vanilla (this is not necessary, it just gives some nice smell, so feel free to use it or not)

-About 2 glasses of flour (this is a little tricky part, I will explain it below)
+About 2 cups of all-purpose flour (this is a little tricky part, I will explain it below)

 to put on top of the cookies:

 1/2 cup cinnamon

 1 cup powder sugar

 1. Put the walnuts in a blender / food processor and grind them into small pieces.
 Do not make the pieces too small, it would be nice to feel the texture of walnuts inside the cookies.